waggle-sensor/summer2023/Tiwari/AnaghaBlog.md

 ### June 7, 2023

-  **Goal:**  Worm on training dataset using Node W026 and W02C May 1-31, 2023 images.
+  **Goal:**  Work on training dataset using Node W026 and W02C May 1-31, 2023 images.

   Add ridesharing vehicle stickers onto images from Node W026 and W02C in the Month of May: